 2014 Administrative Code – Chapter 3

+Add new Section 28-309.13 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-309.13 Outreach to building owners regarding making energy efficiency improvements.
 Each year, the department shall provide information regarding energy efficiency improvements to owners of buildings of all sizes, including buildings connected to gas lines.
 Such information shall also be posted on the department’s website.
 The information shall include but not be limited to making energy efficiency improvements including the use of fossil fuel alternatives, the benefits of energy efficiency improvements, compliance with the New York city energy conservation code, and compliance with other laws aimed at reducing building energy use and carbon emissions.

 Legislative history: Local Law 93/20